mchmarny/godapr/README.md

 # godapr (simple dapr HTTP client)

 Dapr has gRPC and REST APIs.
-For `go`, there is the auto-generated [gRPC SDK](https://github.com/dapr/go-sdk) that covers the complete spectrum of dapr API.
-Developers can also implement their own HTTP calls to the REST API.
-When invoking the dapr REST APIs there usually is lot's of redundant code building request and parsing responses, so I create this simple Dapr client to simplify Dapr integrations and minimize code duplication.
+For `go`, there is an auto-generated [gRPC SDK](https://github.com/dapr/go-sdk) and the developers can also implement their own HTTP calls to the REST API.
+When invoking the dapr REST APIs there usually is lot's of redundant code building request, parsing responses, and dealing with traces.
+I create this client to simplify Dapr integrations and minimize code duplication.

-> Note, I submitted a [PR](https://github.com/dapr/go-sdk/pull/18) with similar enhancments to the [go-sdk](https://github.com/dapr/go-sdk) already submitted [#18](https://github.com/dapr/go-sdk/pull/18)
+> Note, I submitted a [PR](https://github.com/dapr/go-sdk/pull/18) with similar enhancements to the [go-sdk](https://github.com/dapr/go-sdk) already submitted [#18](https://github.com/dapr/go-sdk/pull/18)

 ## Usage